 Title I funding provides supplemental resources to basic programs to help schools with high concentrations of students from low-income families provide high-quality education that will enable all children to meet the state’s student performance standards.
 Title I, Part A supports schools in implementing school-wide programs.Eligibility Criteria

 : The services are provided in designated Title I schools throughout the district.
 The low socioeconomic students and students scoring below expected levels on various assessments are given priority to services.
-The Parental Involvement CONNECTION Newsletter (available in English and Spanish)
+The Parent and Family Engagement Newsletter English Spanish Vietnamese

 Title II, Part A Teacher and Principal Training and Recruiting (TPTR) Fund